1888 The Studio of the South

 Please watch the video shared by the auction house, including a painting by Signac with the same provenance.

-1888 Pont de Trinquetaille by van Gogh (2 paintings)
+October 1888 Le Pont de Trinquetaille by Van Gogh

 This time, his subject is a close-up view of the stone staircase leading to the span.
 He had described this project along with a sketch in a letter to Theo on October 13, ten days before Gauguin's arrival.